 Fixing what’s broken, reinvention and innovation will always meet resistance.
 As a leader or line manager, what’s essential during this process is to invest in yourself to manage the fix; you need to have the skills to communicate with impact, manage conflict and change, while being mentally resilient.

 It’s not always pretty – it’s about being vulnerable, exposing our flaws and changing people’s minds, which isn’t easy.
 In their book, Mistakes were made (but not by me), Carol Tavris and Elliot Aronson look at the neuroscience behind the difficulty of changing our mind: “Neuroscientists have recently shown that these biases in thinking are built into the very way the brain processes information… These mechanisms provide a neurological basis for the observation that once our minds are made up, it is hard to change them.”

 It takes resilience and guts to critique what’s accepted or “how we do things around here”.
 And to put steps in place that address the chaos.
 That’s why there’s no such thing as a quick fix… but there are ways to build better, calmer organisations and teams.

 Is rushing to fix something you’ve experienced?
 If you’d like to find out more about The Field Model™, take a look at our dedicated page.
-And if you have any questions, please get in touch with me at email@example.com.
-I describe The Field Model™ in detail in my book, Influential Internal Communication, which will be released in April 2021.
-Please click here if you’d like to be kept up to date about the launch and find out what you can expect to learn.
+And if you have any questions, please get in touch with me at firstname.lastname@example.org.
+I describe The Field Model™ in detail in my book, Influential Internal Communication.
+To find out more, listen to my podcast episode on The Field Model.